That's What I Like (Bruno Mars song): North America

 Upon the album's release, "That's What I Like" debuted at number 79 on the Billboard Hot 100 chart for the issue week of December 10, 2016.
 In February 2017, Mars's performance at the 2017 Grammy Awards helped the song to enter the top 10 of the Hot 100, where it remained for two months.
 The single rose to number two on the chart, spending four weeks there behind Ed Sheeran's "Shape of You" (2017).
 After the release of several remixes, featuring artists such as Gucci Mane and PartyNextDoor, "That's What I Like" climbed to number one in its fifteenth week on the chart, replacing Kendrick Lamar's "Humble" (2017).
 Both songs spent one week on the top of the chart and the former became Mars's seventh number one single on the Hot 100.
-The track spent 24 weeks in the top five of the Billboard Hot 100, becoming one of five singles to spend at least 24 weeks in the top five and 28 weeks in the top ten.
+The track spent a total of ten weeks at number two on the Billboard Hot 100.
+It spent 24 weeks in the top five of the Billboard Hot 100, becoming one of five singles to spend at least 24 weeks in the top five and 28 weeks in the top ten.
 As of 2018, Mars, Sheeran, and Jewel are the only artists with two songs to spend at least half a year in the top 10 of the Hot 100.
 The song spent a total of 52 weeks on the chart and ranked at number three on the Year-End Billboard Hot 100.